 While there is encouraging news of new vaccine treatments for COVID-19, the fact is that the virus still will be with us for some time.
 After all, without testing everyone and understanding that many people with the virus are asymptomatic, we don’t know the extent of the Corona virus in the US.
-The best advice is to assume that transmissions of the virus will continue for the foreseeable future and to take precaution.
-As it relates to your spa or massage practice, this means that won’t be business as usual and that “the new normal” will transform, if it hasn’t already, the way you book and manage appointments.
+The best advice is to assume that transmissions of the virus will continue for the foreseeable future and to take precautions.
+As it relates to your spa or massage practice, this means that it won’t be business as usual and that “the new normal” will transform, if it hasn’t already, the way you book and manage appointments.

 The good news is that the benefits of massage are recognized among a growing number of consumers.
 Many already are loyal clients of yours.
 Others may be thinking about massage for pain relief as doctors’ appointments for other than critical issues can be more challenging to secure.
-And, stress levels are due to COVID and other issues of the day, so that massage therapy offers a safe and nurturing place to heal and relax.
+And stress levels are due to COVID and other issues of the day, so that massage therapy offers a safe and nurturing place to heal and relax.

 Everything starts with safety